input-output-hk/jormungandr/doc/configuration/network.md

 - `topics_of_interest`: (optional) the different topics we are interested to hear about:
   - `messages`: notify other peers this node is interested about Transactions typical setting for a non mining node: `"low"`.
 For a stakepool: `"high"`;
-  - `blocks`: notify other peers this node is interested about new Blocs. typical settings for a non mining node: `"normal"`.
+  - `blocks`: notify other peers this node is interested about new Blocks. typical settings for a non mining node: `"normal"`.
 For a stakepool: `"high"`.
 - `max_connections`: the maximum number of P2P connections this node should maintain.
 If not specified, an internal limit is used by default `[default: 256]`